aws-amplify/docs/docs/cli/storage/import.md

 The `amplify import storage` command will:
 * automatically populate your Amplify Library configuration files (aws-exports.js, amplifyconfiguration.json) with your chosen S3 bucket information
-* provide your designated S3 bucket or DynamoDB table as a storage mechanism for all storage-dependent categories
+* provide your designated S3 bucket or DynamoDB table as a storage mechanism for all storage-dependent categories (API, Function, Predictions, and more)
 * enable Lambda functions to access the chosen S3 or DynamoDB resource if you permit it

 This feature is particularly useful if you're trying to: